Last updated on December 5, 2022

 An infinite draw and cast combo that can only be prevented by a solid counterspell, or death is inevitable.
 With Omniscience, you’re able to cast spells from your hand without paying their mana costs.
 Enter the Infinite allows you to draw your entire library, which means that you can just throw your library at your opponent and say, “I win.”

 As far as infinite combos go, this one is devilishly fun for me, and you’ll soon learn why.
-It requires some mana to work but is literally unstoppable unless you decide to stop it.
+It requires at least 12 mana to work but is literally unstoppable unless you decide to stop it.
 Sacrificing Mindslaver allows you to take your opponent’s next turn.
-This alone makes it a powerful card, but if you also add Academy Ruins, you can tap it on your upkeep to put it back on the top of your library.
-Then you draw it on your turn, repeat the process, and play the game alone.
+This alone makes it a powerful card, but if you activate the second ability on Academy Ruins, on your upkeep to put Mindslaver back on the top of your library, then you draw it on your turn, repeat the process, and play the game alone.
 It might reduce the number of friends you have, but you can’t deny it’s a great combo.

 More info